gpfurlaneto/buzzvel-holidays/README.md

 ## Setup

-1 - Setup the api following the instructions here, and then come back to the step 2 of this setup.
+1 - Setup the api (backend) following the instructions [here](https://github.com/gpfurlaneto/buzzvel-holidays-app/), and then come back to the step 2 of this setup.

 2 - Install the libraries dependencies with the command:
 ```npm install```